This Bills Digest replaces a preliminary Digest published on 30 March 2026 to assist in early consideration of the Bill.

 In the 2024-25 MYEFO (p.
 195), the Government announced $76 million in additional funding over 4 years from 2024-25 to further modernise ATO income tax reporting systems.
 The measure aims to expand ATO’s prefilling capabilities, so that trust income distributed to beneficiaries can be prefilled in the same way as salary and wages, and bank interest.

 On 1 February 2026, Treasury completed public consultation on the Modernising tax administration systems draft legislation.
-Submissions have not been published.
+Five submissions were received.

 Separately, the ATO has undertaken working-group style consultations, including meetings held on 1 December 2025 and 21 January 2026, and on 24 March 2026 confirmed the delivery of further system improvements through Tax Times 2026 and 2027.